Program details are provided lower on the page.

 Forensic investigation is the collection and examination of all crime-related physical evidence in order to form a conclusion about a crime suspect.
 It involves analyzing blood, fluid, fingerprints, and more to determine how a crime took place.
 Forensic investigation professionals may choose to specialize in a specific discipline within the field of forensic science, such as firearms, fibers, tissue or body fluids, glass, hair, forensic engineering and crash reconstruction, blood and blood splatter and DNA.1 Overall, forensic investigation may be a field worthy pursuit for students who are scientifically inclined and enjoy working with technology.

-Criminal Justice – Forensic Investigation Online and on Campus
+Criminal Justice – Forensic Investigation

 Bachelor of Science in Criminal Justice – Forensic Investigation